Sneha2242/fashion/README.md

 #What We Do

-in this section we shown what designs we provides to the customers.
+in this section we have shown what designs we provide to the customers.
 ![fashin 3](https://user-images.githubusercontent.com/112195433/194497637-8d41efca-ab02-4d08-9616-164fe5b4dfe1.png)